 Premium may vary with gender and health and may go up with age.

 Premium for the same plan may differ from company to company.

-Companies may underwrite (add to premium) unless you sign up during the Medigap Open Enrollment Period or you qualify for guaranteed issue rights.
+Companies may underwrite (adjust premium based on health factors) unless you sign up during the Medigap Open Enrollment Period or you qualify for guaranteed issue rights.

-Generally, no copayment costs at time of service.
+Generally, no copayment costs for Medicare-covered services at time of service.

 No out-of-pocket maximum.

 HMOs and PPOs maintain provider networks.
 They must have available Medicare-assigned providers in order to accept new members.